 You can use Remote Desktop to connect to a Windows machine in the CSE network, and use that computer to connect to IISQLSRV.
 This is much easier than setting up a TCP tunnel.
 However, you'll need a fast Internet connection to use Remote Desktop comfortably.
 In addition, in some projects you will be asked to write Java programs that connect to IISQLSRV with JDBC, and such programs will have to be run on the Windows machine you are connected to, rather than your own.

-CSE support maintains two
+UW CSE maintains two

 aqua.cs, which both have